 Network of Hubs

-BlockchainHub is a network of decentralised hubs that act autonomously, but share the same vision and goals.
-What started as a Berlin based Hub in 2015 has panned out into different cities.
+BlockchainHub is a network of independent hubs that act autonomously, but share the same vision and goals.
+We advocate blockchain, smart contracts and the decentralized web to all stakeholders in society: we explain the technology, showcase use cases, organize events and host working groups around interdisciplinary topics.
+What started as a Berlin based Hub in 2015 has panned out into different local hubs across the globe.
 We share resources, but stay independent.
-If you want to become a Local Hub or Associate Hub, read more here.
+If you would like to become a local Hub read more here.

 If the Internet we use today is the internet of information, Blockchain can be referred to as the Internet of Value, or the internet of Agreements, that has the potential to fundamentally transform business, economy & society as we know it.
-Blockchain, the technology behind Bitcoin, is considered by many to be the next big thing.
-A game changer that allows us to decentralise trust, creating the basis for a P2P economy, powered by auto enforceable Smart Contracts.
+Blockchain is considered by many to be the next big thing, a game changer that allows us to decentralise trust, creating the basis for a P2P economy, powered by auto enforceable Smart Contracts.

 Transactions on the blockchain through these Smart Contracts are in many cases faster & cheaper and more secure than transactions that classically run through neural central authorities.
 These Smart Contracts are an integral part of well as dApps (Decentralized Applications) and DAOs (Decentralized Autonomous Organizations).